 Vinpearl Land opens in new window resort is a wonderland for kids and adrenaline junkies, home to some serious water slides and the biggest wave pool in Southeast Asia.
 Merely getting there – via the the world’s longest over-the-sea cable car – is a highlight.

 Nha Trang is justly famed for its seafood.
 Head to the restaurants just north of the Tran Phu bridge, a 10-minute drive from the city centre.
 Here you’ll find a range of sea creatures supplied by local fishing villages: giant prawns, squid, crabs and all types of clams.
 Settle in for ocean breezes, killer views and a fishy feast.

 Perched on the banks of the Cai River, the Po Nagar complex was built around 781 AD.
 It’s a well-kept relic of Central’s Vietnam’s ancient Cham empire, and some say it's reminiscent of Cambodia’s celebrated Angkor Wat.

 Bus VND 40,000 (USD $1.80)Back to top

 When to go

 Nha Trang is hot and dry from mid-January to late August.
-The wettest months when nearly half the annual rainfall pours are during October and November.
-During this period, typhoons have been known to hit the central region.
-During school holidays, domestic tourism increases dramatically, so if you’re looking for a more relaxing break by the beach, it might be a good idea to steer clear of June and July.Back to top
+The wettest months, when nearly half the annual rainfall pours, are October and November – typhoons are not unknown during this period.
+Domestic tourism increases dramatically with local school holidays, so if you’re looking for a relaxing beach break it might be a good idea to steer clear of June and July.Back to top

 The best way to get around Nha Trang is on foot.
 Taxis, motorbikes and cyclos abound, but keep an eye on taxi meters to ensure they don’t rise too quickly, and agree on a price before getting on a motorbike or cyclo.Back to top